 Infrared cameras play an essential role in our project, not only because they provide the data we need to analyze the ecology of the mountain tapir, but also because they have become the main tool for involving local communities in the protection of the species.
 We have seen how in areas where the community is involved in field work by installing and maintaining camera traps, cases of hunting of the tapir are now non-existent.
-For this reason, we focus our work primarily on this methodology and seek to establish new community monitoring stations in areas where we still receive reports of tapir hunting.
+For this reason, we focus our work primarily on this methodology and seek to establish new community monitoring stations.

-Although we already have two permanent monitoring sites in the forest with infrared cameras, we need to install new stations in sites where there have been recent reports of tapirs being killed by poachers.
+Although we already have two permanent monitoring sites in the forest using infrared cameras, we need to install new stations in sites where we still lack of information about the presence of mountain tapirs.
 For this we need to acquire more cameras!
-You can help save mountain tapir lives by donating an infrared camera or by making a money donation to cover maintenance of monitoring stations.
+You can help us to learn more about tapirs by donating an infrared camera or by making a money donation to cover maintenance of existing monitoring stations.

 Community leaders have the necessary skills to perform field methods.
 We work with them as a team and their empiric knowledge is as valuable as the academic knowledge of wildlife biologists involved in the project.